Nashville High School Musical Theatre Awards

 As we get closer to the May 9 event, schools will be asked to register each student who plans to attend the day of workshops and the evening awards ceremony.

 The cost per school is $250 with a maximum of 20 schools and a total of 400 students participating.
 The fees are applied towards the full day of workshops, judges’ costs and awards reception after the ceremony.
 Parents will also be able to buy tickets to the awards ceremony in May.
-Registration fee may not be returned if production is cancelled within 14 days of first performance.
+Registration fee may not be returned if production is canceled within 14 days of first performance.

 A Sample Itinerary